| This article was included as a booklet

 works of all types and description on this unique instrument-from

 fully orchestrated compositions to light, airy popular music.
+This exciting instrument also serves as the

 music source of the new RCA Victor album, LET'S RING THE BELLS